garidisk/garidisk.github.io/_posts/2021-08-22-radiofeed-pt2-viz.md

 This is Part II of the radio station feed data analysis.
 This part contains only the visualizations and data interpretation segments of the analysis.

-The first part can be found here LINK.
+The first part can be found [here](https://garidisk.github.io/radiofeed-pt1-eda/).

-The full notebook can be found here LINK.
+The full notebook can be found [here](https://drive.google.com/file/d/12hSI_T7zoPcxEId7Mrb-KCTXNY_syMFT/view?usp=sharing).
+This version also supports interactive plots which cannot be rendered here (due to .html file size constraints).

-The visualizations have been done with Plotly
+The visualizations have been done with Plotly.

 To use Plotly in JupyterLab, install the jupyterlab and ipywidgets packages using pip: